sunbreakio/developers/endpoints/blocks.md

-# Audiences
+# Blocks

-Allows to get visitor audience ID.
+Allows to get block content.

-The method has a visitor ID (UUID v4) as part of the URI.

 {% method -%}
 ## Get

-This method allows to find visitor audience ID.
+This method allows to get block content (HTML) by block ID and audience ID.

 **Method**